ROSFactory/label-studio-ml-backend/yolov8-seg_ml_backend/README.md

 ```

 3. Connect to the backend from Label Studio: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://ml-backend:9090` as a URL.

+4. Minio
+For now do not use pre-signed urls.
+It looks like the data cannot be accessed by Label Studio otherwise.